pieter2501/NetworkNarcotic/README.md

 As seen in the picture,
 * encircled red are router clusters,
-* encircled green is a switch cluster in connection 'C,'
+* encircled green is a switch cluster in connection 'C'.
-* IP summarization is applied in the router clusters and connections.

 ## How to write input files